simeonpashley/simeonpashley.github.io/_posts/2010-06-20-javascript-treegrid-control.md

 Player: CSS Best Practices for Team-Based Development

 By Emily P. Lewis.
-“How many times have you picked up a project that someone else started, only to discover that the creator’s original code is a mess?
+"How many times have you picked up a project that someone else started, only to discover that the creator's original code is a mess?

 Or you work with several team members, each of whom has their own way writing code?
-Or you revisit a project you created years ago, and you don’t remember what you were thinking?…”
+Or you revisit a project you created years ago, and you don't remember what you were thinking?…"

 <http://msdn.microsoft.com/en-us/scriptjunkie/ff679957.aspx>